 Our clients were delighted with the system and for the time being at least, we are certainly not ‘fired’.

-Using our Audience Voting System for a major national infrastructure department gained valuable feedback and instant data to pinpoint areas of their communication and systems that needed more attention, honing in on the groups of suppliers that they needed to better engage with.
+Using our Audience Voting Handsets for a major national infrastructure department gained valuable feedback and instant data to pinpoint areas of their communication and systems that needed more attention, honing in on the groups of suppliers that they needed to better engage with.

 Their Suppliers Conference grouped teams of 10 around 12 different tables, with questions being asked about key areas of their relationships, scoring their client on a scale of 1-10.

 Topics included the engagement of suppliers, how they are meeting goals and the overall relationship between themselves and their client.